nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   There must be at least one index provided, and indices should be separated by a space.
 * There cannot be two groups with the same name.
 If a group with the given `GROUP_NAME` currently exists, the command will fail.

+### Editing a group's name : `editGroupName`

+Edits the name of a group that currently exists.

+Format: `editGroupName g/OLD_GROUP_NAME g/NEW_GROUP_NAME`

+* Changes the group with the name `OLD_GROUP_NAME`'s name to `NEW_GROUP_NAME`.
+* The old group name must exist, and the new group name must not already be in use.
+* If either of the above conditions are not met, the command will fail.

+### Adding new members to a existing group : `addToGroup`

+Adds new members to a group that currently exists.

+Format: `addToGroup g/GROUP_NAME m/[INDICES]`

+* Adds new members to the group with the name `GROUP_NAME`.
+* The indices are based on the indices displayed in the last list command.
+* There must already exist a group with the name `GROUP_NAME`.
+The indices must be valid indices.
+* If either of the above conditions are not met, the command will fail.

+Example:
+* `addToGroup g/blood drive 2024 m/1 2 5 6`

 ### Deleting a group: `deleteGroup`